 A: Xylitol is a popular ingredient in human products because of the substance’s many beneficial effects for people, including:

-- Better than sugar — Xylitol is similar in sweetness as regular sugar, but contains 40% fewer calories per gram.
+- Better than sugar— Xylitol is similar in sweetness to regular sugar, but contains 40% fewer calories per gram.

 Q: Why is xylitol toxic to dogs?